RaposoHunter/Laravel-Spa-Api/README.md

 ## CORS

 When dealing with APIs you'll almost always find yourself receiving requests from domains that aren't your own.
 For example, you may develop an API to translate an specific list of words and you want others to use it.
 In this case you might receive requests from "https://domain1.com" or "http://domain2.com".
-In both cases these requests come from domains that probably differ from yours (in this case localhost).
+In both cases these requests come from domains that probably differ from yours (in this case "localhost").
 By default, browsers block these requests unless your API define a series of [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) HTTP-based headers.

 With Laravel Sanctum all this header configuration is abstracted and wrapped inside the *cors.php* configuration file in *config/cors.php*.
 When you open it you'll find an array with some predefined keys and values.
 Some keys translate to an analog HTTP header, i.e, *allowed_origins* represents the *Access-Control-Allow-Origin* header responsible for telling the browsers which domains can make requests to your API.
 In most cases you will surely want everyone to do so and, in such cases, you should use the "*" wildcard.
 However this is not the case when using Laravel Sanctum SPA authorization.